By Tammy Porter on | No Comments

-Of course you do, but hoping for great Disney family photos and actually coming home with some great photo gems requires some careful planning!
+Of course you do, but hoping for great Disney family photos and actually coming home with some great photo gems requires careful planning!

-The answer is simple; I wear it!
+The answer is simple; I WEAR IT!
 ALL DAY LONG!!
 It never comes off my body unless I’m handing it to the hubby to get a shot with me included.

 Stop making your kids look at you; I can’t find a better way to say it.
 Leave them be, let them wonder, let them stare off into space, make silly faces, and laugh.
 Then, take a picture quietly.

 I promise you will love the shots where they aren’t looking at you!

-This year I took photos inside of the rides which is something I have never tried.
-I took a bunch in Small World, Pirates, and the Buzz Lightyear ride, they ended up coming out kind of cool and I am surprised how much the kids love looking back at them.
+This year I took photos INSIDE the rides, which I have never tried before.
+I took a bunch in Small World, Pirates, and the Buzz Lightyear Ride; they came out pretty cool, and I am surprised how much the kids love looking back at them.